Transport in Edinburgh: Trams

+A few years after the trams started operation, approval was given for the existing line to be extended north onto Leith and Newhaven.
+The line opened to passengers in June 2023, adding a further eight stops.

 The planning, design and construction of the tram network was originally overseen by the City of Edinburgh Council's wholly owned company Transport Initiatives Edinburgh.
 The Scottish Parliament gave legislative consent to the parliamentary bills, required for the project to commence, in March 2006.
 Construction of the network was originally scheduled to start in spring 2007, beginning with the repositioning of the network of gas and water mains that lie under the proposed routes.
 Work finally started in July 2007.

-The scheme had been estimated to cost about £592m, with a contribution of £450m-£500m from the Scottish Executive and £45m from City of Edinburgh Council.
+The scheme had been estimated to cost about £592m, with a contribution of £450m-£500m from the Scottish Executive and £45m from the City of Edinburgh Council.

 In 2006, there was a controversy about the construction of the tram network, with worries over escalating costs and disruptions due to construction.
 Following a vote in the Scottish Parliament on 27 June 2007, it was agreed to continue with the tram project - despite the opposition of the SNP minority government.